contentking/codesniffer-ruleset/README.md

 Creating rules
 --------------

-Make a class in Sniffs directory.
-Due to fucked up autoloading classname must be composed this way:
+Make a class in Sniffs directory and use PSR-0 with `DotBlue` root namespace;

 Filename: `Sniffs/Classes/ClassDeclarationSniff`

-Classname: `DotBlue_Sniffs_Classes_ClassDeclarationSniff`
+Classname: `DotBlue\Sniffs\Classes\ClassDeclarationSniff`

 Differences from PSR-2
 ----------------------